Skip to content

 Size and Material

-30mm in a hand-fabricated sterling silver and 18kt recycled gold mount with an 18kt gold enhancer bail.
+Hand-fabricated sterling silver and 18kt recycled gold mount with an 18kt gold enhancer bail.

 Story